How to plan for worst-case scenarios on the farm

 Disaster planning: how to be ready for the day you hope never comes.

 Build financial resiliency.
-Paul Hammerton, farm management consultant with MNP in Swift Current, Sask., has advised clients on risk management and mitigation for 12 years.
-He believes that when disaster strikes, there’s no substitute for money in the bank or assets that can be readily sold.
+Paul Hammerton, farm management consultant with MNP in Swift Current, Sask., believes that when disaster strikes, there’s no substitute for money in the bank or assets that can be readily sold.

 “The best protection against disaster is wealth,” Hammerton says.
 “The better financial condition you’re in when a disaster occurs, the better you’ll be able to get through it.”